RTEMS/rtems-docs/c_user/constant_bandwidth_server.rst

 --------------------------

-If a task is attached to a server using ``rtems_cbs_attach_thread``, the task’s computation time per period is limited by the server and the deadline (period) of task is equal to deadline of the server which means if you conclude a period using ``rate_monotonic_period``, the length of next period is always determined by the server’s property.
+If a task is attached to a server using ``rtems_cbs_attach_thread``, the task's computation time per period is limited by the server and the deadline (period) of task is equal to deadline of the server which means if you conclude a period using ``rate_monotonic_period``, the length of next period is always determined by the server's property.

 The task has a guaranteed bandwidth given by the server but should not exceed it, otherwise the priority is pulled to background until the